CHINA SITUATION UPDATE

 - KLM: Suspended direct flights to some Chinese cities and reduced the number of weekly flights to Shanghai.

-- KOREAN AIR: Stopping flights to Wuhan until February 22, 2020 and will reduce services on other mainland China routes.
+- KOREAN AIR: Reduced services on mainland China routes.

 - MANDARIN AIRLINES: Suspended flights to mainland China.